 - Links to sites with any of the above

-If you Hub has any of the following, please remove any content or links that fit that description.
+If you article has any of the following, please remove any content or links that fit that description.
 If you need more clarification, please utilize our Help Wizard.

-To enable Hubbers to continue to earn from ads on their Hubs and maintain HubPages as a site that is safe for general audiences, we must unpublish Hubs containing mature content.
+To enable Hubbers to continue to earn from ads on their articles and maintain HubPages as a site that is safe for general audiences, we must unpublish mature content.

 Mature content includes: